-High precision volumetric dispensing
+High-precision volumetric dispensing

-Piston volumetric dispensing
+Reciprocating piston pump volumetric dispensing

 Dynamically mixing the material provides two significant advantages over static mixing tubes.
-First, we are able to size the mixing chamber according to the shot size – not the number of folds.
+First, we can size the mixing chamber according to the shot size – not the number of folds.
 Hence, the chamber can be much smaller than static mixing tubes.
 Second, the reaction does not begin until the material is ready to be dosed maximizing the pot life.